-Going back to the numbers just for a second, there are 325 million people in the United States.
+Going back to the numbers just for a second, there are over 328 million people in the United States.
 That makes PETA's member numbers even more of an extreme minority.
 Take out the hunters and you probably have over 300 million people who don't hunt wild animals and who may not even have an opinion on the matter.

 If you don't believe the public is seriously under-informed about hunting and hunting ethics, just look back at the Cecil the Lion incident.
 There were hordes of people who were shocked trophy hunting of lions was still going on in African countries.
 Many non-hunters just assumed natural predators like lions were protected and the hunting of them was something that went out with Teddy Roosevelt.